Skip to content

 Difficulty: Strenuous

 Anyway, it is a very popular hike out of San Juan, particularly for sunrise.
 While it doesn’t finish as high as Volcán San Pedro and doesn’t take nearly as long (roughly 2 hrs up, 1 hr down), I personally found it a bit harder because it is more exposed to the sun, whereas San Pedro is mainly in shade.
 Of course, this would not be as much of an issue if you hike up very early in the morning.
-Our 7:30 am was (shockingly!) much easier than the time I went up at 10 am.
+Our 7:30 am hike was (shockingly!) much easier than the time I went up at 10 am.

 It costs 30Q for entrance to the park and there is a very popular (and colourful) viewpoint about 15 minutes into the hike.
 If you don’t take a guide you will probably get stopped again later and asked for additional fees by enterprising farmers along the way.
 The first mirador is about halfway to the nariz and was free (or at least unguarded).
 Then the next mirador is just off the trail after a low saddle where we “coincidentally” ran into a farmer just as we arrived who said it was 25Q to enjoy that one.
-Of course, there are a number of spots along the trail before this with fantastic views as well so it’s very possible to simply hike up to the saddle (1.5 hrs) and back down (1 hr or less) and only pay the initial 30Q.

 https://www.wikiloc.com/hiking-trails/rostro-maya-san-juan-la-laguna-25197409

-It is also possible to book a guided sunrise tour where you get a ride to near the top, then just have a short walk up to the viewpoint.
+It is also possible to book a guided sunrise tour where you get a ride to near the top, then just have a short 45-minute walk up to the viewpoint.

-The Nariz del Rostro Maya Sunrise Tour
+You can read our detailed guide here: The Nariz del Rostro Maya Sunrise Tour

-3. Volcán San Pedro
+6. Volcán San Pedro

 Distance: 9.5km